-Location in the Driver Configuration Password Synchronization Policy Name (Old) Password Synchronization Policy Name (New) What the Policy Does Subscriber Command Transformation Password(Sub)- Transform Distribution Password sub-ctp- TransformDistributionPass word Transforms the Universal password to a Password(Sub)-Default Password Policy NOTE: This policy has been removed from the LDAP pre-config file. - Password(Sub)-Check Password GCV k sub-ctp- CheckPasswordGCV Checks the GCV to determine whether you have specified that the connected system accepts passwords.
+Location in the Driver Configuration Password Synchronization Policy Name What the Policy Does Subscriber Command Transformation Password(Sub)-Transform Distribution Password Transforms the Universal password to a <password> element.</password> Pá G Password(Sub)-Default Password Policy Adds a default password to an Add object if the Add object does not already contain a password.
+This policy and the Password(Pub)-Default Password Policy are the only policies that you can modify or remove.
+For password synchronization functionality to work properly, the other policies should be used without changes,.
+Password(Sub)-Check Password GCV Checks the GCV to determine whether you have specified that the connected system accepts passwords.
 If not, it strips out all password elements.
-The name of the GCV is enable-password-subscribe, and the display name is Application accepts passwords from Identity Manager data store.
-Password(Sub)-Add Password Payload sub-ctp- AddPasswordPayload Puts in password payload data that is passed around in the engine for purposes of e-mail notification.
+The name of the GCV is enable- password-subscribe, and the display name is Application accepts passwords from Identity Manager data store.
+Password(Sub)-Add Password Payload Puts in password payload data that is passed around in the engine for purposes of e-mail notification.